 This is a sponsored post by Rockler.

-Well, we have been talking about it long enough so I thought I would just title this post what it is.
-The barn door.
 The barn door has been on the “to do” list for several months and we finally got around to it after months of travel, college baseball games and work.
 Inspiration comes at me from all around and sometimes I worry about the time gap between inspiration and completion.
 You know, when a new bright and shiny inspired idea may have replaced that long ago inspiration that is still “in progress”.
 The struggle is real but in this case, the barn door inspiration for our laundry room makeover was not replaced.

 The laundry room was the perfect place for a sliding barn door.
 It is a small space to begin with and the door opening up into the laundry room certainly doesn’t help.
 We had to make sure the door and the washing machine door were positioned just right when doing laundry.